reiryuki/Sound-Mods-Automator/README.md

 # Sound Mods Automator

 ## Descriptions
-This is an app for who:

-- Want to use a Dolby module but keep the SE Linux Enforcing (after device boot)
+- Keep SELinux to Enforcing after device boot
+- Lock Waves Service memory to make it unkillable by system
+- Auto disable Moto Waves in internal speaker

-- Want to enable Moto Waves in headset, but disable in loudspeaker automatically
+- Auto enable Moto Waves in headset or Bluetooth audio mode

 ## Attention!
 - Waves automator will be delayed for secured keyguard until it's unlocked by user